 11 Days Forest and Savanna Birding Tour in Uganda

-The 11 Days Forest and Savanna Birding Tour in Uganda takes you to western and southwestern Uganda in the Albertine Rift or Africa’s Western Rift Valley is one of the most bio-diverse regions on the African continent.
+The 11 Days Forest and Savanna Birding Tour in Uganda takes you to western and southwestern Uganda, in the Albertine Rift, or Africa’s Western Rift Valley, which is one of the most biologically diverse regions on the African continent.
 It conserves more threatened and endemic species than any other region of Africa and is an Endemic Bird Area.

-This 11 days birding tour explores some of the key birding spots in the Albertine Rift.
-It starts from Lake Mburo which is Uganda’s smallest savanna park and famous for the African Finfoot and traverses the Kigezi highlands of Bwindi Impenetrable National Park for the Specials in Ruhija, then to Queen Elizabeth National park and ends at Entebbe Botanical Gardens.
+This 11-day birding tour explores some of the key birding spots in the Albertine Rift.
+It starts at Lake Mburo, Uganda’s smallest savanna Park and famous for the African Finfoot, traverses the Kigezi highlands of Bwindi Impenetrable National Park for the Specials in Ruhija, then continues to Queen Elizabeth National Park, and ends at Entebbe Botanical Gardens.

 Details of 11 Days Forest and Savanna Birding Tour in Uganda